maarinku/NieRThemes/README.md

 This mod is not related to diggy's NierSoundtrack mod.

 If you want to give me suggestions for what to change or add, contact me on Discord: märin#4029

+## License
+This shares a license with kylepaulsen's mod, which is under MIT.